Putian Fujian, China Travel Guide

 Putian is generally considered a safe city with low crime rates.

-Pickpocketing can occur in crowded tourist areas or markets.
+Pickpocketing might happen in busy tourist spots or markets.
 Maintain situational awareness.

 Keep valuables secure, especially in bustling locations.